 Korg has released the ARP Odyssey FS as a kit allowing you to build your own ARP in just a few steps without soldering.

 Synthesizers are generally bought in a shop, assembled, and ready to use.
-But there is also a large community that prefers to solder and build their synthesizers themselves.
+However, a large community prefers to solder and build their synthesizers.
 As a licensed two-left-handed man in electronics, I am not qualified for this, sorry.
 But there is hope.

 Korg ARP Odyssey FS Kit